SurajKumarprajapti/GitPractice/README.md

 My name is Suraj Prajapati
-I ma learing git and Github
+I ma learing git and Github and practice